fergu/Euler1D.jl/README.md

 # Usage

 At its core, using `Euler1D.jl` relies on a single Julia file to describe simulation setup, running of the simulation, and processing of outputs.
 Each of these aspects is detailed in the following subsections.
+Some complete examples of a simulation setup can be found in the `examples` subdirectory.

 ## Initialization